 CBS Corp.
-(CBS), owner of the most-watched U.S. television network, will add three dramas and one comedy to its schedule next season, fewest of the four main broadcasters.
+(CBS:US), owner of the most-watched U.S. television network, will add three dramas and one comedy to its schedule next season, fewest of the four main broadcasters.

 Dramas “Elementary,” “Vegas” and “Made in Jersey” and comedy “Partners” will air on the network in the TV season starting September, CBS said today in an e-mailed statement.
 CBS Entertainment President Nina Tassler will pitch the schedule to advertisers today at Carnegie Hall in New York.

 Fueled by the Super Bowl and a key football playoff game in prime time, CBS is poised to draw the most viewers ages 18 to 49 next season for the first time in 20 years.
 The network, first in total viewers for nine of the last 10 years, will lead its competitors in advance advertising commitments from marketers and ad rates, CBS Chief Executive Officer Leslie Moonves said on a conference call this month.

 “Momentum is on our side this year,” Kelly Kahl, who oversees the network’s schedule, said today at a press conference.
 “We have the momentum and we have great shows.”

 CBS is bringing back 19 shows, including “Big Bang Theory,” “Two and a Half Men” and “NCIS,” while canceling “CSI: Miami” after the show had been on the air for 10 years.